CYCle: Choosing Your Collaborators Wisely to Enhance Collaborative Fairness in Decentralized Learning: Additional Experimental Results

 \subsection{Fed-ISIC2019 experiments}

-\textbf{Fed-ISIC2019:} We evaluate our framework on the real-world non-IID Fed-ISIC2019 dataset.
+\paragraph{Fed-ISIC2019.} We evaluate our framework on the real-world non-IID Fed-ISIC2019 dataset.
 Note that for easy visualization, the participants in this experiment are sorted in the decreasing order of their dataset size.
-Fig. \ref{fig: ca-isic} displays the computed reputation scores for the collaboration rounds $t=0, 25, 75$.
-We observe that our framework captures distribution shift, as evidenced by the fact that the data held by the first client does not overlap with that of other clients (as shown in UMAP visualization in Figure 1f of \cite{terrail2022flamby}).
+Figure~\ref{fig: ca-isic} illustrates the probability that each participant shared updates with their neighbors over $T=100$ communication rounds.
+The reported values represent averages; for example, a value of $0.51$ indicates that $\mathcal{P}_1$ shared updates with $\mathcal{P}_2$ during $51$ out of $100$ communication rounds.
+We observe that our framework captures distribution shift, as evidenced by the fact that the data held by the first client does not overlap with that of other clients (as shown in the UMAP visualization in Figure~1f of \cite{terrail2022flamby}).

-\textbf{Data Distribution.} Figure \ref{fig: fedisic} displays a heatmap plot illustrating the distribution of data by class among participants.
-In Figure \ref{fig: ca-isic}, it is evident that despite $\mathcal{P}_1$ having the bulk of the data, it has a noticeable distribution shift compared to other participants.
-This indicates that other participants are not allocated certain classes due to the specific distribution settings employed in \cite{terrail2022flamby}.
+\paragraph{Data Distribution.} Figure~\ref{fig: fedisic} displays a heatmap plot illustrating the distribution of data by class among participants.
+In Figure~\ref{fig: ca-isic}, it is evident that despite $\mathcal{P}_1$ having the bulk of the data, it has a noticeable distribution shift compared to other participants.
+This indicates that other participants are not allocated certain classes due to the specific distribution settings employed in \citep{terrail2022flamby}.
 It is noteworthy that initially, $\mathcal{P}_1$ assigns a lower reputation score to $\mathcal{P}_4$.
-However, over time, $\mathcal{P}_4$'s reputation improves, a change attributable to the exclusive knowledge of class 8 shared only by $\mathcal{P}_1$ and $\mathcal{P}_4$.
+However, over time, $\mathcal{P}_4$'s reputation improves, a change attributable to the exclusive knowledge of class 8 shared only by $\mathcal{P}_1$~and~$\mathcal{P}_4$.

+\paragraph{Experimental Results.} Figure~\ref{fig: gossip-comparison} illustrates the performance of the following methods: (i) standalone training, (ii) Gossip-SGD with a complete graph topology, (iii) Gossip-SGD with a ring topology, (iv) Gossip-SGD with an exponential graph topology, and (v) our proposed CYCle algorithm integrated with Gossip-SGD.
+The experiments span 100 communication rounds, and we report balanced accuracy as the primary metric due to the highly imbalanced nature of the classes.
+The results are derived from a global test set created by pooling the test sets of all participants to ensure a fair comparison.

+As shown in the plots, participants 5 and 6 struggle significantly, achieving performance below 20\%.
+Interestingly, participants 3 and 4 achieve the best performance despite having smaller datasets compared to participants 1 and 2.
+Among the methods, Gossip-SGD with a complete graph topology achieves the highest overall performance.
+However, in terms of fairness (as shown in Figure~\ref{fig: complete}), it fails to provide equitable outcomes (Pearson's corr. coefficient of $-0.2649$), as all participants converge to a uniform final performance regardless of their contributions.